-Finally, I have spoken a little bit about why this is important to me as health minister.
-This bill is really important to me as the member for Macedon.
-We are proudly home to one of the largest regional LGBTQ+ communities in the nation, and we celebrate our LGBTIQ+ community at the annual event called ChillOut; it is an amazing event to which everyone in this chamber is welcome at all times.
-I want to say I am in awe of people in my community who have worked so hard over so many years to ensure that not just Daylesford but Hepburn and Kyneton and Trentham and all the towns in my community are warm and welcoming places for our LGBTIQ+ community.
-Again, there are many places around our nation that could learn from my community and learn the lessons of acceptance, of kindness, of respect.
+Finally, I have spoken a little bit about why this is important to me as health minister, but this bill is also really important to me as the member for Macedon.
+We are proudly home to one of the largest regional LGBTIQ+ communities in the nation, and we celebrate our LGBTIQ+ community at the annual event called ChillOut; it is an amazing event at which everyone in this chamber is welcome at all times.
+I want to say I am in awe of people in my community who have worked so hard over so many years to ensure that not just Daylesford but Hepburn Springs, Kyneton, Trentham and all the towns in my community are warm and welcoming places for our LGBTIQ+ community.
+Again, there are many places around our nation that could learn from my community and learn the lessons of acceptance, of kindness and of respect.
 It is not that hard.